DrorDvash/ShellOpsLog/README.md

 The commands are saved in a CSV file with the columns **Timestamp**, **User**, **Path**, and **Command**, making it easy to use for both client deliverables and internal reviews.

+> [!Tip]
+> One thing I like in the way I wrote it, is that the functions are "portable", allowing you to deploy them even on remote hosts (SSH, RDP, etc.) and log your commands. **As always, remember you are responsible for your actions.**

 ## Overview

 This repo contains two implementations of ShellOpsLog: